zc-work/CGLNaming/readme.md

+# CGLNaming
+This repository contains data and code for our ICECCS 2022 paper "Combining Global and Local Representations of Source Code for Method Naming".

 ###Data:
 We already put the processed data in the compressed package.
 You can obtain the code that we parse Java code from [here](https://github.com/zc-work/java2graph)